junu3148/junu3148/README.md

 ##  Employment

-- Currently employed at Viking Lab since December 1, 2023
+- Served at Varnish Stereotype from October 1, 2023

 ##  Skills